 Doing the fandom thing.

-I am a massive tabletop role-playing geek, currently playing in the campaigns Metahuman Vector in GURPS: Supers and The King's Men in FUDGE.
-I was a playtester on GURPS: Steampunk and one of my claims to fame is that my name is on the credits page.
+I was a playtester on William H. Stoddard's GURPS: Steampunk and GURPS: Supers (4th edition) and one of my claims to fame is that my name is on the credits page of both books.
 Way down at the bottom.
 In teeny weeny eye-strain-o-vision.
 You'll need a magnifying glass.

 Join my mailing list.